hackerstolz/smart-country-hacks-challenges/README.md

 This is the repository where we collect all challenges and APIs represented at the smartcountry{hacks} hackathon.
 For more information on the event please check out the event description at [our event page](https://www.smartcountry-hacks.de)

-Please be aware that not all Challenges are also posted in English, find a team with a german native speaker!
+Please be aware that **not all Challenges are also posted in English, find a team with a German native speaker**!

 ## Devpost